 Download here the Application Note: Metal Coating of Diatoms

 Diatoms are a major group of microalgae, found in oceans, waterways and soils of the world.
-Living diatoms generate about 20 to 50 percent of the oxygen produced on the planet each year, take in over 6.7 billion metric tons of silicon each year from the waters in which they live, and constitute nearly half of the organic material found in the oceans.
+Living diatoms generate about 20 to 50 percent of the oxygen produced on the planet each year, and constitute nearly half of the organic material found in the oceans.

 Diatoms are used to help determine the origin of materials containing them.
 One important field of use is forensics.
-A typical application is to differentiate a death by submersion from a post-mortem immersion of a body in water.
 Because the composition of diatoms is specific for a specific location, a sample of diatoms can point to a specific site.

 Download this application note by filling the form below.